Are we allowed to buy a beer?

 I am a student and need to interview Jo Strømgren for a project.
 What do I do?

 There is quite a lot of material on this website for different types of research.
-Additional articles and interviews are of course availiable on the internet with any good search engine.
+Additional articles and interviews are of course available on the internet with any good search engine.
 If this does not cover your needs, please contact the office.
 We give priority to press interviews in relation with our touring schedule.
 Other interviews should preferably be conducted by e-mail.
-A restraint in the amount of questions is appreciated.
-Serious answers to serious questions requires time, and many students underestimate the effort their questions involve.
+A restraint in the number of questions is appreciated.
+Serious answers to serious questions require time, and many students underestimate the effort their questions involve.

 Do you have available internships for dancers/actors/students?

-We are receiving requests from dance and theatre students from all over the world regarding internships.
+We are often receiving requests from dance and theatre students regarding internships.
 We truly appreciate the interest.
 However: our general activity and working environment differ from institutional theatres as well as bigger companies in a way that makes artistic internships difficult to organize.
 We do not have a house, nor any stable production facilities, nor any regular company classes.
 Apart from intensive production periods hosted by co-producers at different locations, we are mostly on tour with as small crews as possible.
-Therefore, unfortunately, we do not have the possibility to host artistic internships.
+Therefore, unfortunately, we rarely have the possibility to host artistic internships.

 Do you have available internships for producers?